Skip to main content

 Access Setup

-Generate a bearer token using the MinIO client:
+Generate a scrape token with the MinIO client:

 Generate bearer token